jepa/cocos_mpa/README.md

 ## Topics to discuss further
 - **Area of study**, How far we are limiting the region
-- D0 we want a no-mpa scenario?
+- Do we want a no-mpa scenario?
+- Report in English or Spanish?